Asian-inspired, romantic, tranquil

 Don’t Miss: Snorkeling or diving on the nearby Northwest Point, an almost five-mile-long reef

-- Secluded pavilions that feel more like a private retreat than a hotel room
+- Peaceful pavilions that feel more like a private retreat than a hotel room

-- The sleek infinity pool built from Indonesian volcanic rock
+- The sleek infinity pool made of Indonesian volcanic rock

-- Sunset cocktails from one of the upholstered window seats in the Amanyara’s soaring round bar
+- Afternoon tea or sunset cocktails from one of the upholstered window seats in the soaring round bar

 After a 10-minute drive through the tangled landscapes of northwest Provo’s nature preserve, down a bumpy, unpaved road, Amanyara guests walk through the soaring entrance hall and end up in a courtyard with an enormous reflecting pool.
 The calm water is surrounded by a collection of wooden buildings that lead the eye toward a dramatic infinity pool and on to the turquoise sea.
 It doesn’t look even remotely Caribbean, but it’s so breathtaking that you can’t help but feel thankful you’ve arrived—wherever you may be.